allegheny-college-cmpsc-100-fall-2022/course-materials/CODE_OF_CONDUCT.md

   * completes all document prompts
   * must be done by start of a lab session (Friday) of a given week
   * must be approved _in writing_ by the Mayor by the end of the lab session
+    * the Office of the Mayor will provide suggestions in response
-  * must either incorporate or provide rationale for _not_ incorporating suggested revisions
+  * must either incorporate or provide rationale for _not_ incorporating suggestions from the Mayor's Office
     * this work is due by the assignment deadline (Sunday of each week)
 * implement the improvement proposed by the assignment deadline